Wisdom Teeth

 Why Wisdom Teeth Removal May Be Necessary

-Wisdom Teeth in Richardson, TX, are often extracted due to complications that arise during their development.
-Some of the most common reasons a oral surgeon in Richardson, TX may recommend wisdom tooth removal include:
+Wisdom teeth in Richardson, TX, are often extracted due to complications that arise during their development.
+Some of the most common reasons our oral surgeon in Richardson, TX, may recommend wisdom tooth removal include:

 • Crowding: The jaw may not have enough space to accommodate additional teeth, leading to crowding or displacement of other teeth.